… that the Black People mentioned by name in the Bible were invariably prominent individuals?

 Whose land the rivers divide.”
 (AMP)

-During the reign of Queen Amanikhatashan, Cush (Ethiopia) was still a powerful nation who had fought the Romans to almost a standstill after Rome had been taken over Egypt.
+During the reign of Queen Amanikhatashan, Cush (Ethiopia) was still a powerful nation who had fought the Romans to almost a standstill after Rome had taken over Egypt.
 The wars with the Romans took place under the reign of an earlier Kandake, Queen Amanishakhete (41 BC-12 BC).
 Consequently the Nubians signed a peace treaty with the Romans and the two empires established diplomatic relations.
 The Nubians initially used hieroglyphic writing but by the time of Queen Amanikhatashan, the Nubians had developed their own alphabetic writing which has not yet been deciphered.
 The featured image at the head of the blog shows Queen Amanikhatashan and the Meroitic alphabetic script of the Ethiopians.

 Returning to the scriptural reference, we see that the Ethiopian was on his way back home after a visit to worship in Jerusalem when the Holy Spirit told Philip to catch up with the chariot.
 Interestingly Phillip heard the eunuch was reading a scroll of the Prophet Isaiah.
 Philip asked him if he understood what he was reading and the Ethiopian’s response was how could he understand if he had no one to explain it to him?
 The passage he was reading was,